-Discomfort Ignoring the need to heal BY: Troy Murphy | July 2016
+Discomfort Healthy Response to Painful Emotions BY: Troy Murphy | July 2016

 Stock Adobe Royalty Free Images

 We are introduced to discomfort early.
-During the traumatic entry into the world, our fragile system reacts to the burning discomfort of air filling our tiny lungs.
+During our traumatic entry into the world, our fragile system reacts to the burning discomfort of air filling our tiny lungs.
 With a slap on the bottom, we experience separation.
-This is the beginning.
-A life time of joys and sorrows will follow.
-During the coming years, comfort and joy will be routinely interrupted; abandonments, losses, disappointments, and hurts dot our existence and dampen life.
+This is only the beginning of a life time of joys and sorrows.
+During the coming years, comfort will be routinely interrupted; abandonments, losses, disappointments, and hurts will dot our existence and dampen the excitement of life.

-A critical step to change is awareness—mindfully acknowledging feelings of discomfort and the following inclinations for ineffective action.
-During distress, we naturally seek relief—an escape from the pain.
+A critical step to changing unhealthy adaptations to discomfort is awareness—mindfully acknowledging the feelings and the inclinations to act.
+During distress, organisms naturally seek relief by escaping the pain.
 The ego is a shortsighted fellow, recklessly ignorant to long-term consequences, seeking comfort in the moment while damaging the future.
-The mind—the fabulous mind—smoothly creates ease where distress once lived.
-We don’t consciously create mental avenues of escape; but they exist and disrupt.
-The defense mechanisms magically redirect activity to appear softer to the soul.
-Escaping mental anguish isn’t inherently wrong, too much pain and we shutdown.
-Ultimately happiness and peace are states of being without pain.
-Isn’t that what we seek?
-Unfortunately, many escapes (while temporarily relieving) wreak havoc on our futures, creating greater emotional disruptions to well-being.
+The mind—the fabulous mind—smoothly integrates avenues of relief.
+We don’t consciously create mental escape routes; but quietly, we protect the ego.
+Defense mechanisms redefine information to soften the impact to the soul.
+Escaping mental anguish isn’t inherently wrong, too much pain and we shut down; too much shame and we hide.

-The unattended sliver festers; buried emotions rumble, accumulate and then explode, painfully demanding attention.
+Just as the unattended sliver festers, buried emotions rumble, accumulate and then explode.
+Avoidance of discomfort doesn’t serve long-term objectives for a better life.
 For healing to begin, we must open the wound and remove the intruder.
-Healing may be painful, acknowledging flaws, hurts and beliefs that contribute to our repeated disappointments.
-The pain was enough of a disturbance in the past for the mind to bury self clarity.
-Bringing the pain back to the surface opens wounds we delicately denied existed.
-We didn’t want the imperfect self on the stage, vulnerable to the jeers and the sneers of the judgmental crowd.
+We must feel the discomfort.
+Healing may be painful, acknowledging the flaws, hurts and beliefs contributing to repeated disappointments.
+We can assume buried hurt was disruptive enough in the past for the mind to seek escape, avoiding clarity and difficult action.
+Bringing the pain to the surface opens wounds we delicately denied existed.
+We didn’t want the imperfect self on the stage exposed to others, vulnerable to the jeers and sneers of the judgmental crowd.